okx/okexchain-docs/docs/oec/overview.md

 OKC provides safe and efficient infrastructure for creating decentralized applications for seamless on-chain trading of all kinds of assets within a cross-chain, value-exchange ecosystem.

-In developing this open-source, trading-focused blockchain technology, OKEx has focused on providing lower operational costs for blockchain developers looking to build new decentralized-trading applications.
+In developing this open-source, trading-focused blockchain technology, OKX has focused on providing lower operational costs for blockchain developers looking to build new decentralized-trading applications.
 This means lower fees for end-users of DApps based on OKC.
 We also designed OKC to level up user-experience standards for decentralized trading — OKC's base layer is optimized to provide the best trading performance and experience

 ![OKC multichain framework](../img/multi-chain.jpg)